Prince George, Duke of Kent: Education and career

 After leaving the navy, he briefly held posts at the Foreign Office and later the Home Office, becoming the first member of the royal family to work as a civil servant.
 He continued to receive promotions after leaving active service: to commander on 15 February 1934 and to captain on 1 January 1937.

-From January to April 1931, Prince George and his elder brother the Prince of Wales travelled 18,000 miles on a tour of South America.
+From January to April 1931, George and his elder brother the Prince of Wales travelled 18,000 miles on a tour of South America.
 Their outward voyage was on the ocean liner Oropesa.
 In Buenos Aires they opened a British Empire Exhibition.
 They continued from Río de la Plata to Rio de Janeiro on the liner Alcantara and returned from Brazil to Europe on the liner Arlanza, landing at Lisbon.
 The princes returned via Paris and an Imperial Airways flight from Paris–Le Bourget Airport that landed specially in Windsor Great Park.

 On 23 June 1936, George was appointed a personal aide-de-camp to his eldest brother, the new king, Edward VIII.
 Following the abdication of Edward VIII, he was appointed a personal naval aide-de-camp to his elder brother, now George VI.
 On 12 March 1937, he was commissioned as a colonel in the British Army and in the equivalent rank of group captain in the Royal Air Force (RAF).
 He was also appointed as the Colonel-in-Chief of the Royal Fusiliers from the same date.

 In October 1938 George was appointed Governor-General of Australia in succession to Lord Gowrie with effect from November 1939.
 On 11 September 1939 it was announced that, owing to the outbreak of the Second World War, the appointment was postponed.

 On 8 June 1939, George was promoted to the ranks of rear admiral in the Royal Navy, major-general in the British Army and air vice-marshal in the Royal Air Force.
 At the start of the Second World War, George returned to active naval service with the rank of rear admiral, briefly serving in the Intelligence Division of the Admiralty.

 He was patron of the Society for Nautical Research between 1926 and 1942.

 Personal life

 Marriage and children

-On 12 October 1934, in anticipation of his forthcoming marriage to his second cousin, Princess Marina of Greece and Denmark, he was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
+On 9 October 1934, in anticipation of his forthcoming marriage to his second cousin, Princess Marina of Greece and Denmark, he was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
 The couple married on 29 November 1934 at Westminster Abbey.
-The wedding was followed by a Greek ceremony in the private chapel at Buckingham Palace, which was converted into an Orthodox chapel for the ceremony.
+This was followed by a Greek ceremony in the private chapel at Buckingham Palace, which was converted into an Orthodox chapel for the liturgy.
 They had three children: